-known as the Energy Evolution Fund in March 2022.
-Tetragon's investment in Acasta funds generated a loss of \$6.6 million for the year.
-Net performance in the Acasta Global Fund was -4.6% for its flagship share class, compared to the HFR RV Fixed Income-Convertible Arbitrage Index which returned -12.5% in 2022.(1) Tetragon reduced its holding in Acasta Global Fund by \$25.0 million during the year.
+Tetragon's investment in Acasta funds generated a gain of \$12.4 million during 2023.
+Net performance in the Acasta Global Fund was +13.0% for its flagship share class, compared to the HFR RV Fixed Income-Convertible Arbitrage Index which returned +4.8% during the period.(1) Facing an uncertain macro outlook going into 2023, during the year, the fund favoured a core investment book built on safe carry, long/short credit positioning and strategies driven by idiosyncratic events and catalysts.
+Tetragon reduced its holding in Acasta Global Fund by \$10.0 million during 2023.